 The Texas Motor Speedway is a 1.5-mile oval in the same form as Atlanta and Charlotte and is therefore referred to as the sister track.
 All three ovals have a banking of 24 ° and the characteristic double kinked start / finish line, but Texas is about 35 years younger than his sisters.
 Other features of the speedways are firstly, the particularly high prize money: Since the pot is full, get, of course, the start-and-park-entries a bigger piece of the pie than usual, which makes participation attractive.
 The race in Texas offer the winner a half million dollars and that is the third largest prize money for the Daytona 500 ($ 1.5 million) and the All-Star Race ($ 1 million), ahead of classics like Indy or the Coca -Cola 600, they have to offer only slightly less than half a million dollars.
 Second, the spectator capacity with 191 122 places according to the Indianapolis Motor Speedway (at least 257 325) is the second largest in NASCAR, even before the two super speedways (Talladega: 175,000 Daytona: 167 785) and the Lowe's Motor Speedway (167,000).

 Since 1997, the Cup comes at the Texas Motor Speedway and since 2005 there is also a second race of the season.
 At that time, Texas and Phoenix each got an appointment from Rockingham and Darlington awarded one of the most controversial calendar adjustments NASCAR history.
-Rockingham was then no longer represented in the racing and the "Lady in Black" lost their traditional Labor Day race, the Southern 500 Although since last year, the only remaining Darlington race again the legendary name, is now but on Mother's Day instead.
-The Texas Motor Speedway is thus represented in the Chase since 2005.
+Rockingham was then no longer represented in the racing and the "Lady in Black" lost their traditional Labor Day race, the Southern 500 is true since last year, the only remaining Darlington race again the legendary label, now finds but in the Mother's place.
+The Texas Motor Speedway is also represented in the so Chase since 2005.

 For the IndyCars the Texas Motor Speedway is synonymous with the super speedways of NASCAR.
 Flat-out it goes for the open wheel vehicles through the four turns, so often breathtaking slipstream duels are seen.
 2011 divided the IndyCar officials the race in Texas as a test in two sub-events on in which each half of the normal points were awarded.
 This concept has not been successful after complaints of drivers over the upturned boot sequence in the second race.